 The Electrical Safety Foundation International (ESFI) is a non-profit organization dedicated to electrical safety education.
 The ESFI has declared May as National Electrical Safety Month, which makes it a great time to talk about the importance of arc flash awareness.
 According to ESFI, 2,000 workers go to burn centers for the treatment of severe arc flash burns each year.

 Dangers of an arc flash

-Arc flashes occur when a fault occurs in an electrical system, causing an arc to be formed between two points of contact.
-The arc then burns through insulation materials and produces a flash of light that can be seen from miles away.
+Arc flashes happen when a fault occurs in an electrical system.
+This causes an arc to form between two points of contact.
+The arc then burns through insulation materials and produces a flash of light that you can see from miles away.
 The heat produced by this explosion can reach temperatures up to 5,000 degrees Fahrenheit, which can cause severe burns and injuries if it comes in contact with human skin or clothing.

 The most dangerous part about arc flashes is that they often happen without warning or any type of visible sign that something is wrong.
-This makes them especially dangerous for employees who have been trained in how to handle these situations safely because they may not know what steps to take if they occur suddenly.
+This makes them especially dangerous for untrained employees.
+If you don’t teach workers arc flash awareness, they won’t know how to handle these situations.

 These flashes can also damage equipment and cause fires that can lead to catastrophic results if not controlled quickly.
 Awareness is the key to preventing arc flash injuries or damage to equipment or other materials in your facility.

 Here are some things to consider when dealing with the risk of arc flashes:

 - Conduct a hazard and risk assessment for arc flashes

 - Train employees in how to handle fuse failures or other electrical issues

 - Use caution when working with high-voltage equipment like transformers or turbines.